 I remember gasping for air and shaking my head back and forth just knowing that this was it.
 This was the last day of my life.

 I kept asking Rhonda what was wrong…was everything okay…was the baby okay…was she out…why wasn’t she crying???
-Rhonda told me that everything was going to be okay and that Mia was so pretty and had lots of hair but once Rhonda looked back over the curtain that the doctors were behind her eyebrows squeezed together and the worried look came back.
+Rhonda told me that everything was going to be okay and that Mia was so pretty and had lots of curly black hair but once Rhonda looked back over the curtain that the doctors were behind her eyebrows squeezed together and the worried look came back.

 After I had started to stabilize (and before repairing my uterus) my doctor told me, “Jessie, honey, we can’t have any more babies, you’re very lucky that you’re okay.
 No more okay?
-We can’t have any “accidents”, your baby can’t handle another pregnancy.
+We can’t have any “accidents”, your body can’t handle another pregnancy.
 You’ll have to have an abortion and we don’t want to have to do that as much as you don’t want it!
 Okay, honey?”
 The dr told me my whole front of my uterus was a uterine window.
 She told me that the parts of the baby that were still in my uterus – it was like looking through a TV screen, like glass, it was that thin.

 When they opened me up my uterus was ruptured, the baby had fallen out of my uterus and was sitting on my bladder, and the cord was around her neck twice.
 I was also hemorrhaging.
 My blood pressure kept dropping and that is why I was dizzy, kept blacking out, and was hyperventilating.
 They gave me a bag of blood and continued the oxygen.